Chi Capricorni: Properties

 This is an A-type main sequence star with a stellar classification of A0 V. It is a candidate Lambda Boötis star, showing a chemically peculiar spectrum with a low abundance of most elements heavier than oxygen.
-The star is around 251 million years old and is spinning rapidly with a projected rotational velocity of 212 km/s.
-It has 2.78 times the mass of the Sun and is radiating 21 times the solar luminosity from its photosphere at an effective temperature of 10,878 K.
+The star is around 238 million years old and is spinning rapidly with a projected rotational velocity of 212 km/s.
+It has 2.20 times the mass of the Sun and 1.85 times the Sun's radius.
+The star is radiating 27 times the solar luminosity from its photosphere at an effective temperature of 9,646 K.

 At an angular separation of 1,199 arcseconds lies a faint proper motion companion designated HIP 99550.
 At the estimated distance of Chi Capricorni, this is equal to a projected separation of 28,300 AU.
 It has a visual magnitude of 10.94 and a classification of M0 Vk, indicating this is a red dwarf star.

 Chinese Name

 In Chinese, 十二國 (Shíer Guó), meaning Twelve States, refers to an asterism which is represent twelve ancient states in the Spring and Autumn period and the Warring States period, consisting of χ Capricorni, φ Capricorni, ι Capricorni, 38 Capricorni, 35 Capricorni, 36 Capricorni, θ Capricorni, 30 Capricorni, 33 Capricorni, ζ Capricorni, 19 Capricorni, 26 Capricorni, 27 Capricorni, 20 Capricorni, η Capricorni and 21 Capricorni.
 Consequently, the Chinese name for χ Capricorni itself represents the state Qi (齊), together with 112 Herculis in Left Wall of Heavenly Market Enclosure (asterism).

-R.H.Allen had opinion that χ Capricorni, together with φ Capricorni, were represent the state Wei (魏).
+R. H. Allen had the opinion that χ Capricorni, together with φ Capricorni, were represent the state Wei (魏).